 It was a visit that had been pre-scheduled via the hospital's phone system.

 "When I went to the desk, I found there wasn't that much privacy to discuss that person's name," Deak said.
 "I used the patient's 'preferred' name and hospital ID number, but the guard told me I needed the patient's 'legal' name."

-When the victim asked how he could obtain the patient's "legal" name, things went downhill.
+When the victim asked how they could obtain the patient's "legal" name, things went downhill.

-Deak said the guard, Yamada Garner, began yelling, so he began recording the conversation on his cell phone.
+Deak said the guard, Yamada Garner, began yelling, so the victim began recording the conversation on a cell phone.

-In the recording, Deak asks how he could obtain the patient's legal name.
+In the recording, the victim asks how they could obtain the patient's legal name.

 "Stop and let me speak," Garner yelled, "I'll tell you what I need to say."